Winter is officially here!

 Keeping a house warm during winter can be quite expensive.
 However, keeping a building warm? – That’s an entirely different & a lot more complex story.
 But don’t worry: we are here to help.

-HFM Asset Management is an Australian building efficiency company located in Perth, Sydney, Brisbane and Ballina.
+HFM Asset Management is an Australian building efficiency company located in Sydney, Melbourne, Perth and Brisbane.

 We work hard every day to transform properties into efficient, cost-effective and compliant assets for our clients.

 Our team provides a unique range of skills including utilities performance management, engineering, facilities management, procurement and data analysis.

 Expert advice in keeping buildings warm and costs low

 We recently asked our experts what they would generally advise Facility Managers/ Building Managers/ Property Managers to help them keep their buildings warm during the cold days of winter, while still being energy efficient; and here is what they said:

 - Check for the use of most appropriate energy source (electricity or gas).

 - Check and optimise boiler excess air level